tetris245/ULTRAbc/README.md

 * Added the /uset doubletalk command to enable/disable the double talk (and whisper) mode, displaying babytalk or gagtalk as an action with both versions of message (the garbling level needs to be set with the talk command)
 * Extended usage of messages starting with * or ** to whispers
-* Updated the gtalk, murmur and talk commands
+* Updated the btalk, gtalk, murmur and talk commands